MERREDIN BOYS IN 2/4TH MGB

 Rochester was KIA at South West Bukit Timah on 11 Feb 1942 aged 36 years.
 ‘E’ Coy ran into a Japanese ambush and suffered a terrible almost 50% death loss.
 Please read further.

 WX9061 BEVIS, Daniel Edmund ‘Danny’ born 1909 to Daniel (Snr) and Mary Bevis.
 He enlisted AIF 25 October 1940, later joining 2/4th MGB’s ‘C’ Company as a Corporal of No. 10 Platoon.

 He departed Singapore with ‘A’ Force Burma, Green force No. 3 Battalion to work on the Burma end of the railway.

 Danny was recovered from Thailand at the end of the war.
-He worked tirelessly in hospitals assisting doctors.
+He worked tirelessly in hospitals assisting doctors as an orderly.

-WX8031 MILLER, EDWIN ERNEST enlisted AIF August 1940, later joined 2/4th MGB’s ‘B’ Company Headquarters under Commanding Officer Capt Bunning, as a Driver.
+WX8031 MILLER, EDWIN ERNEST enlisted AIF August 1940, later joined 2/4th MGB’s ‘B’ 9 Platoon under Commanding Officer Lt C D Lee.

 Miller worked on Burma-Thai Railway with ‘F’ Force

 He survived and returned to Singapore where he worked with different parties and was recovered from here at the end of the war.